If you have excellent grammar and communication skills and a keen interest in publishing, consider a career as an editorial assistant

 However, freelance rates vary and many benefits are forfeited, including holiday pay, sick pay, pensions and maternity cover.

-Freelance work attracts high competition and you will need previous experience and contacts in the publishing industry to be successful.
-See self-employment for further details.
+Freelance work attracts high competition and you'll need previous experience and contacts in the publishing industry to be successful.

-Publishing is growing in the Middle and Far East and experienced editors might consider working overseas.
+Publishing is growing in the Middle and Far East.
+If you're an experienced editor, you might consider working overseas.